asmagill/hs._asm.luathread/README.md

 Additional documentation will follow.

-The release bundle includes the hs.luathread and hs.luaskin modules as well as some slightly modified core modules which are installed in a special location so that only the thread aware LuaSkin will load them.
+The release bundle includes the hs._asm.luathread and hs._asm.luathread.luaskin modules as well as some slightly modified core modules which are installed in a special location so that only the thread aware LuaSkin will load them.